When a person who owes you money becomes bankrupt, your rights to pursue them for payment may change.

 - all of the individuals jointly only (joint) or

-- all of them jointly as well as separately (joint & several).
+- the individuals jointly as well as all of them separately (joint & several).

 The trustee may ask for further evidence of the security.